-The importance of de Sitter space-time in the history of modern cosmology seems to grow steadily.
+The importance of de Sitter spacetime in the history of modern cosmology seems to grow steadily.
 The "flat" de Sitter universe became the standard cosmological model in steady state theory, more recently, as the "first approximation" of inflationary models, and today, with indications that $\Lambda > 0$ in our Universe, it is an asymptote of all indefinitely expanding Friedmann-Robertson-Walker models with $\Lambda > 0$.
 In fact much more general cosmological models with $\Lambda > 0$ approach de Sitter model asymptotically in time.
-This manifestation of the validity of the "cosmic no-hair conjecture,"^{22,23} will also be noticed in the properties of the fields analyzed in this work.
+This manifestation of the validity of the "cosmic no-hair conjecture" [22], [23] will also be noticed in the properties of the fields analyzed in this work.

-Motivated by the role of the Born solution in classical electrodynamics, by the importance of the boost-rotation symmetric space-times in general relativity, and by the relevance of de Sitter space in contemporary cosmology, we have recently generalized the Born solution for scalar and electromagnetic fields to the case of two charges uniformly accelerated in de Sitter universe.24 In the present paper we give calculations and detailed proofs of the results and statements briefly sketched in our paper.25 In addition, we investigate the character of the field in a number of various coordinate systems which are relevant either in a general-relativistic context or from a cosmological perspective.
+Motivated by the role of the Born solution in classical electrodynamics, by the importance of the boostrotation symmetric spacetimes in general relativity, and by the relevance of de Sitter space in contemporary cosmology, we have recently generalized the Born solution for scalar and electromagnetic fields to the case of two charges uniformly accelerated in de Sitter universe [24].
+In the present paper we give calculations and detailed proofs of the results and statements briefly sketched in our paper [25].
+In addition, we investigate the character of the field in a number of various coordinate systems which are relevant either in a general-relativistic context or from a cosmological perspective.

-The appropriate coordinates and corresponding tetrad fields were important in finding our recent results on a general asymptotic behavior of fields in the neighborhood of future infinity \mathcal{I}^+ in asymptotically de Sitter space-times.26 In obtaining these results we were inspired by the inspection of the electromagnetic fields from uniformly accelerated charges in de Sitter universe.
+The appropriate coordinates and corresponding tetrad fields were important in finding our recent results on a general asymptotic behavior of fields in the neighborhood of future infinity \mathcal{I}^+ in asymptotically de Sitter spacetimes [26].
+In obtaining these results we were inspired by the inspection of the electromagnetic fields from uniformly accelerated charges in de Sitter universe.

-It was known from the work of Penrose since late 1960s that the radiation field is "less invariantly" defined when \mathcal{I}^+ is spacelike-that it depends on the direction in which \mathcal{I}^+ is approached.
+It was known from the work of Penrose since late 1960's that the radiation field is "less invariantly" defined when \mathcal{I}^+ is spacelike-that it depends on the direction in which \mathcal{I}^+ is approached.
 However, no explicit models were available.
-The investigation of the test fields of accelerated charges in de Sitter universe has served as a useful example; it was then generalized also to the study of asymptotic and radiative properties of the C-metric with $\Lambda > 0$ (Ref.
-27), as well as to the case of the C-metric with $\Lambda < 0$ when infinity is timelike.28 (For other recent works on the "cosmological" C-metric, see, e.g., Refs.
-29 and 30.)
-These studies led to a more general conclusion26 that the directional pattern of gravitational and electromagnetic radiation near de Sitter-like conformal infinity has a universal character, determined by the algebraic (Petrov) type of a solution of the Maxwell/Einstein equations considered.
+The investigation of the test fields of accelerated charges in de Sitter universe has served as a useful example; it was then generalized also to the study of asymptotic and radiative properties of the C-metric with $\Lambda > 0$ [27], as well as to the case of the C-metric with $\Lambda < 0$ when infinity is timelike [28].
+(For other recent works on the "cosmological" C-metric, see, e.g., [29, 30].)
+These studies led to more general conclusions [26]: the directional pattern of gravitational and electromagnetic radiation near de Sitter-like conformal infinity has a universal character, determined by the algebraic (Petrov) type of a solution of the Maxwell/Einstein equations considered.
 In particular, the radiation field vanishes along directions opposite to principal null directions.
-Very recently analogous conclusions have been obtained for space-times with anti-de Sitter asymptotics.31 event horizons.
-Under the presence of the horizons, purely retarded fields (appropriately defined) become singular or even cannot be constructed at the "creation light cones," i.e., at future light cones of the "points" at \mathcal{I}^- at which the sources "enter" the universe.
-In Ref.
-24 we analyzed this phenomenon in detail and constructed smooth (outside the sources) fields involving both retarded and advanced effects.
-As demonstrated in Ref.
-24, to be "born in de Sitter" is quite a different matter than to be "born in Minkowski."
+Very recently analogous conclusions have been obtained for spacetimes with anti-de Sitter asymptotics [31].

+Since past and future infinities are spacelike in de Sitter spacetime, there exist particle and event horizons.
+Under the presence of the horizons, purely retarded fields (appropriately defined) become singular or even cannot be constructed at the "creation light cones", i.e., at future light cones of the "points" at \mathcal{I}^- at which the sources "enter" the universe.
+In [24] we analyzed this phenomenon in detail and constructed smooth (outside the sources) fields involving both retarded and advanced effects.
+As demonstrated in [24], to be "born in de Sitter" is quite a different matter than to be "born in Minkowski".
 This reveals the double meaning of the second-perhaps somewhat enigmatic-part of the title of this paper.